monideep2255/COVID-19-Data-Analysis-of-British-Columbia/README.md

 ### Latest Update (December 11, 2020):
--Successfully completed the filter function, unable to connect it to HTML
+-Successfully completed the filter function, unable to connect it to HTML -Successfully build the API
+-Have to abort the plan to connect with HTML **for now** -Resolved the issue of images not showing up
+-Only thing left:
+  - filter for datasets so that I do not need pandas
+  - experimental: recursion(decision trees), classes
+  - make list of course topics covered
+  - libraries covered

 ## Winter Break and 2021 Plans